-- 1. Policy: Ensure the facility environmental policy includes energy consumption and greenhouse gas emissions elements including: - Energy consumption and all Scopes 1, 2, and significant categories of Scope 3 Greenhouse gas (GHG) emissions are tracked, documented, and publicly reported against an absolute corporate-wide GHG reduction goal. - 2.
-Procedures & Practices are in place such that: - a.
+- 2. Policy: Ensure the facility environmental policy includes energy consumption and greenhouse gas emissions elements including: - a.
+Energy consumption and all Scopes 1, 2, and significant categories of Scope 3 Greenhouse gas (GHG) emissions are tracked, documented, and publicly reported, at least annually, against an absolute corporate-wide GHG reduction goal. (corporate level) or reported publicly against an absolute facility target (facility level) - 3.
+Procedures & Practices are in place such that: (facility level) - a.
 Scope 1 and 2 comprehend / include: - i.
 Scope 1 and 2 Greenhouse Gas emissions are documented, consumption recorded and accurate by source and with a description of its boundary. - ii.
 The sources of electricity and other energy are documented, consumption recorded and accurate by source. - iii.
 On-site combustion: oil, coal, diesel, burning of waste, natural gas, propane, garbage, etc. are included. - iv.
 Renewable energy use if the facility purchases renewable energy through their utility company. - Significant leakage of refrigerants (from HVAC units or other refrigeration equipment), or other GHG-generating production processes (CFCs and HFCs from solvents and foams, for example). - b.
-Scope 3 comprehends / includes: - Significant Scope 3 GHG categories are determined through a materiality or similar process, documented and up to date. - ii.
-Amounts of significant Scope 3 categories are tracked, documented, and up to date. - c.
-Significant Scope 3 categories must at least include Category 1 (purchased goods and services) and the assessment for significance and materiality should align with the GHG Protocol Scope 3 Standard, which provides criteria to identify relevant Scope 3 activities: - i.
-Size - ii.
-Influence - iii.
-Risk - iv.
-Stakeholders - v.
-Outsourcing - vi.
-Sector guidance - d.
-Absolute corporate-wide reduction target and performance is publicly reported at least annually. - e.
-Publicly report of corporate-wide GHG footprint includes: - i.
-Total Scopes 1 & 2 and relevant Scope 3 as a quantitative value of total emissions. - ii.
-A percentage (e.g., "90% of last year's emissions") is unacceptable. - iii.
+Scope 3 comprehends / includes: - i.
+Significant Scope 3 GHG categories are determined through a materiality or similar process, documented and up to date.

+- ii.
+Amounts of significant Scope 3 categories are tracked, documented, and up to date.

+- c.
+Significant Scope 3 categories must at least include Category 1 (purchased goods and services) and the assessment for significance and materiality should align with the GHG Protocol Scope 3 Standard, which provides criteria to identify relevant Scope 3 activities:

+- i.
+Size

+- ii.
+Influence

+- iii.
+Risk

+- iv.
+Stakeholders

+- v.
+Outsourcing

+- vi.
+Sector guidance

+- d.
+Publicly report of corporate-wide GHG footprint includes:

+- i.
+Total Scopes 1 & 2 and relevant Scope 3 as a quantitative value of total emissions.

+- ii.
+A percentage (e.g., "90% of last year's emissions") is unacceptable.

+- iii.
 The value shall represent annual emissions.

-- f.
+- e.
 The absolute reduction goal must include:

 - i.
 Scopes and categories covered.

 - ii.
 Boundaries

 - iii.
 Base year and target year

 - iv.
 Target value and target type